Southwest Zone

 PLAT I RESERVOIR: trout, bass

-Fall bass fishing can be decent at Plat I. During the recent abnormally warm weather, anglers were finding a few.
-This reservoir is usually drawn down in the fall for winter storage.
-Last updated 10/23/24.
+Fall bass fishing can be decent at Plat I. This reservoir is usually drawn down in the fall for winter storage.
+The reservoir has been lowered.
+Last updated 11/20/24.

 REINHART PARK POND: trout, bass